 IRIX allows you to map a segment of memory into the address spaces of two or more processes at once.
 The block of shared memory can be read concurrently, and possibly written, by all the processes that share it.
-There are two interfaces, one compatible with SVR4 UNIX and one unique to IRIX.
+IRIX supports the POSIX and the SVR4 models of shared memory, as well as a system of shared arenas unique to IRIX.
+These facilities are covered in detail in the manual Topics in IRIX Programming (see "Other Useful Books" on page xviii).